ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/index.md

 ---

 <app-heading-box heading="Pages">
-  <p>Greenwood supports hybrid file-based routing to easily create routes for your project based on the file contents of your pages directory.</p>
+  <p>Greenwood supports hybrid, file-based routing, to easily create routes for your project based on the file contents of your pages directory.</p>
 </app-heading-box>

 This section will cover the various aspects of creating static and dynamic content for your project, covering: